-Why Slack is the AI-powered platform for work for Salesforce HR teams
+Why Slack Is the AI-powered Platform for Work for Salesforce HR Teams

 Across industries, the competition for talent is fierce.
 According to Gartner’s 2024 Human Resources Priority Survey, 26% of CEOs say that a talent shortage is the most damaging factor to a business’s outlook.
 Human resource departments must work quickly and collaboratively to not only attract and onboard talented workers but also to retain them.

-‘Slack helps employees to find the information they need on their own, which is what all HR teams want, because that leads to more productivity,’ said Kim Strashovskiy, vice president of people services at Salesforce.
-‘When it’s easy to be productive, the more satisfied and engaged employees will be, increasing their likelihood of staying and excelling within the organisation.’
+“Slack helps employees find the information they need on their own, which is what all HR teams want, because that leads to more productivity,” said Kim Strashovskiy, vice president of people services at Salesforce.
+“When it’s easy to be productive, the more satisfied and engaged employees will be, increasing their likelihood of staying and excelling within the organization.”

 Here’s a look at how Salesforce HR teams use Slack as their AI-powered platform for work, setting employees up to do the best work of their lives.